cryptotronix/jose-c/README.md

 Anyway, probably what I should do is just put the sha256 file in here so there's no external depends.

+## RFC7520 Tests

+This library does not support all algorithms and RFC 7520 only publishes test vectors for some algorithms.
+Therefore, the intersection of supported algorithms by this library and published test vectors is currently only HS256.

 ## License